Sanlé Sory (Burkinabe, b. 1943)

 A mingling of Fula, Malian and Voltaic youths-customers and loyal friends of Sanlé-populate the photographer's inventive studio portraits.
 Teenagers and 20-somethings playact as their favorite music icons, while others model modern fashions brought with them to the studio or show off their gym physiques.
 Some don costumes or hold props provided by Sory that appeal to their taste for the modern, such as Air Afrique flight bags, radios, telephones, lamps, record players and plastic guns.
 Loosely painted backdrops conceived by the artist feature scenes of leisure and modern life, such as a cityscape at night, a beachside promenade and an expansive airplane tarmac, "anything", Sanlé says, "to help people make the picture their own".

 In the past year, photographs by Sory have been acquired for the permanent collections of the Minneapolis Institute of Art; Art Institute of Chicago; North Carolina Museum of Art; RISD Museum and the Tang Museum at Skidmore College.
 Sory was born in Nianiagara, Burkina Faso and currently lives in Bobo-Dioulasso, Burkina Faso.
-He has presented several landmark solo exhibitions, including at The Art Institute of Chicago, IL and the Institut Français de Casablanca, Morroco.
+He has presented several landmark solo exhibitions, including at The Art Institute of Chicago, IL and the Institut Français de Casablanca, Morocco.
 The artist currently lives in Bobo-Dioulasso, Burkina Faso.